 “Our friend.
 March 16.
 Driving in a car.
 A bullet hit him in the throat.
 He was dead in five minutes,” he said.

 “We spent 30 days in the basement, with small children.
-The children are shaking, even still,” said a woman named Larisa.
+The children are shaking, even still.
+They ask: ‘When will we go to kindergarten?
+When will we go to school?’
+They don’t understand what has happened,” said a woman named Larisa.

-Western countries say Putin’s real aim was to swiftly topple Ukraine’s government, and that its failure is a strategic catastrophe, bringing economic ruin and diplomatic isolation.
+Western countries say the invasion was an unprovoked war of aggression, that Russia’s true aim was to swiftly topple the government in Kyiv, and that its failure has been a strategic catastrophe, bringing economic ruin and diplomatic isolation.